-For the reforestation activity, Jacob led a field-based session to demonstrate different tree planting techniques and have participants practice by planting in a protected wildlife corridor that Odielca had established for the activity.
+For the reforestation activity, Jacob led a field-based session to demonstrate different tree planting techniques and have participants practice by reforesting a degraded riparian area, close to the farm's water source.
 Jacob discussed the importance of preparing the area in terms of securing it from disturbances, weeding and measuring and marking planting distances.
-He also discussed ideal planting techniques, specifically calling attention to digging 40-centimeter deep holes to break compact soils and planting saplings with high amounts organic material or by using beneficial microorganisms from nearby forest soils.
+He also discussed ideal planting techniques, specifically calling attention to digging 40-centimeter deep holes to break compact soils and planting saplings with high amounts of organic material or by using beneficial microorganisms from nearby forest soils.
 He also discussed post-planting maintenance including fertilizing, mulching with cardboard, and digging mini-swells and barrier walls for sediment and water retention.
-Participants then planted 20 saplings in the restoration corridor, utilizing the methods they had learned and being supervised by ELTI Staff.
+Additionally, Jacob led a demonstration on pruning and thinning activities in a four-year-old tree plantation.
+Finally, Jacob led an exercise on how to monitor and evaluate reforestation efforts.
+Participants visited a protected wildlife corridor that had been reforested earlier in the year.
+Jacob demonstrated how to conduct simple height measurements of saplings to evaluate growth rates.
+Participants then worked in groups to conduct a monitoring protocol of the 50 trees planted, evaluating the trees on percentage of survival, height and maintenance needs.